 Buffalo, a multi-purpose animal well adapted to tropical and sub-tropical climatic conditions, is a major dairy bovine in South Asian countries.
 At present, there are twenty registered breeds of buffalo in India, recognized by National Bureau of Animal Genetic Resources(NBAGR), exhibiting distinct phenotypes as a result of variations in their genetic composition, brought about by evolutionary factors.
-Breeding buffaloes for increased productivity, growth rate, feed conversion efficiency, heat tolerance, and disease resistance requires an understanding of the polymorphism among breeds.
-In a variety of species, single nucleotide polymorphisms, the most common kind of polymorphisms in the genome, have been employed as genetic markers for marker-assisted selection [9, 21, 20].
-To determine possible SNPs associated with economic traits, the genome should be screened, followed by annotation of the identified SNPs to predict their function.
+Enhancing buffalo productivity, growth rate, feed conversion efficiency, heat tolerance, and disease resistance necessitates a thorough understanding of polymorphisms among breeds.
+In various species, single nucleotide polymorphisms (SNPs)-the most prevalent type of genetic variation-have been widely used as markers for marker-assisted selection (MAS) [9, 21, 20].
+To identify potential SNPs linked to economically important traits, the genome should be screened, and the detected SNPs should be annotated to predict their function.

-SNPs discovered in a population could be absolutely monomorphic to another [18].
+SNPs found in one population may be entirely monomorphic in another.[18].

 With the availability of reference genomes for all major livestock species, advances in next-generation sequencing techniques have made possible the detection of SNPs.
 One of two approaches can be used for genome-wide SNP identification: subsampling or whole genome sequencing.
 Reduced representation also known as subsampling techniques are an effective alternative for whole genome sequencing since they are less expensive, computationally faster, and provide testing of a wide variety of polymorphic loci without the need for a reference sequence or prior information.